jericho1050/technical-docs/README.md

 1. Your technical documentation should use at least one media query

-This is in compliance with the certification project for FreeCodeCamp's JavaScript Algorithms and Data Structures.
+This is in compliance with the certification project for FreeCodeCamp's Responsive Web Design